 How to apply

-Applications are not currently being accepted for this program.
-For future reference, preference will be given to public health undergraduate students, however, graduate students and undergraduate students of other majors are welcome to apply.
+Preference will be given to public health undergraduate students; however, graduate students and undergraduate students of other majors are welcome to apply.
 Here’s what you need to do to secure your spot:Complete your application

 Do you have a question?
 We're here to help!
 Email Leah Jansen at email@example.com for more information.